GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

 Different scaling methods are used for target parameters:
 - For the first 3 parameters: Min-Max scaling
 - For the last parameter: Standard (Z-score) scaling

+Each sample's feature values (i.e., light curve fluxes) are normalized using Z-score normalization, where the mean and standard deviation are computed across the dataset.
+Different scaling strategies are applied to the target (spot) parameters:

+Min-Max scaling is used for the first three parameters:

+- Longitude
+- Latitude
+- Size
+Z-score normalization is used for the fourth parameter:
+- Temperature Ratio

+This approach ensures that both input and target data are well-conditioned for neural network training.
 ```python
 scale_par_1 = [] # mean or max
 scale_par_2 = [] # std or min